Anthony provides equity focused training, facilitation, coaching, assessment, planning and technical assistance for

-With a rounded skill set at the intersections of public policy, organizational strategy and community voice, he brings a cross-section of experience as a consultant and a practitioner regarding policy, programs, projects and operations, as well as individual reflection, relationship development and team building.
+With a rounded skill set at the intersections of organizational strategy, community engagement and public policy, he brings a cross-section of experience as a consultant and a practitioner regarding policy, programs, projects and operations, as well as individual reflection, relationship development and team building.

-His assignments and partnerships take many forms, including: racial equity training and coaching; equitable development strategy development and implementation; constituent engagement and inclusion; organizational and urban planning; quality of life and placemaking.
+His assignments and partnerships take many forms, including: racial equity training and coaching; equitable development strategy and implementation; constituent engagement and inclusion; organizational and urban planning; inclusive placemaking; and mission alignment.

-He is often called on to advise during start-up, transition, and transformation phases of non-profits, social ventures and collaborative efforts committing — or recommitting — to improving their mission performance by living in to their shared values and increasing their relevancy within systemically disinvested communities.
+He is often called on to advise during start-up, transition, and transformation phases of organizations and collaborative efforts committing — or recommitting — to improving their mission performance by living in to their shared values and increasing their relevancy within systemically disinvested communities.

 Recent and current projects include:

 - Project management of The Riverline for the Western New York Land Conservancy.
 The Riverline, a member of the High Line Network, will be a multi-use trail and greenway on the elevated former rail line adjacent to downtown Buffalo and the Buffalo River through the Old First Ward, Perry and Valley neighborhoods.
 Project includes including oversight of community based vision planning, international design ideas competition, equitable development planning, outreach and engagement and partner programming, conceptual and schematic designs.

 - Public outreach and engagement for the Buffalo Empire State Poverty Reduction Initiative.
 The Buffalo ESPRI project is a New York State sponsored community collaborative of stakeholders aligned to reduce poverty in the City of Buffalo.
 Outreach was focused on communities and individuals experiencing financial hardship.
 The project included survey and additional input method design, collection and analysis, demographic and precedent research, and compilation and summary of community experience and opinions to inform Buffalo ESPRI implementation strategy development.